foxty/side-cache/README.md

 ## Q&A
 - What kind of storage policy support?
-  > Currently we only support LocalStorage(in broswer) and LocalMemory(in node), it been selected automatically while runing application.
+  > Currently we only support LocalStorage(in broswer) and LocalMemory(in node), it been selected automatically while launch your application.

+- Does Browser application supported?
+  > Yes.

-- Please raise you questions in issues!
+- Please raise you questions in [issues](https://github.com/foxty/side-cache/issues)!